Beep Beep Beep! YES!

 Each airline also has information on how to access the PreCheck lanes at each airport.
 In some airports, only certain airlines are eligible for PreCheck due to the terminal configuration.
 For example, There is PreCheck at McCarran airport in Las Vegas, but it is not available at Terminal 3, where the ticket counters are for Alaska and United.
 In that case, those flyers can still access the PreCheck lanes, but they must clear security in Terminal 1.

 I am a Trusted Traveler via my NEXUS and Global Entry membership.
 I think I have received PreCheck at least 90% of the time when flying on eligible itineraries.
 It might be 100%.
 I can’t remember being denied.
-I know the approval rates aren’t nearly as high for people who only signed up through the airline without Global Entry membership.
+Approval rates aren’t nearly as high for people who only signed up through the airline without Global Entry membership.
 I only have a few data points, but my wife has yet to get 3 beeps despite being registered for the program with United.